kumaresank/JS_NINJAS_HP_Portal/README.md

 # Frontend UI

 Due to code merging there is issue so that UI is not showing correctly as it is built.
-So putting below the UI screen as below for better clarity
+So putting below the UI screen as below for better clarity.
+This can be viewed better in the branch fe-code and by modify <ProviderDashboard/> with <Home/> in App.jsx

 ### Home Page
 ![image](https://github.com/user-attachments/assets/6f5bf163-1da4-4d7c-99d8-69040d20286e)

-### Provider Portal
+### Provider Dashboard
 ![image](https://github.com/user-attachments/assets/502ae3b2-5cfd-4d40-b790-dd72024bd319)